travetto/travetto/module/auth-rest/README.md

 ## Route Declaration
 Like the ```AuthService```, there are common auth patterns that most users will implement.
 The framework has codified these into decorators that a developer can pick up and use.

-`@Authenticate` provides `express` middleware that will authenticate the user as defined by the specified providers, or throw an error if authentication is unsuccessful.
+`@Authenticate` provides middleware that will authenticate the user as defined by the specified providers, or throw an error if authentication is unsuccessful.
 ```typescript
 @Controller('/auth')
 export class Auth {